 The tax treatment of buy to let investors is very different from that of people who buy property with the primary aim of selling for profit.
-Regardless of whether you buy as a limited company or as an individual, a couple, a group or a partnership, these taxes will apply.
+Regardless of whether you buy as a limited company or an individual, a couple, group or partnership, these taxes will apply.
 You must be familiar with what the tax requirements are.